Saturday, July 22, 2017

 At this point it might be helpful to read that earlier post on energy, if you haven't already.
 Particularly relevant parts here are that the state of the working fluid in a heat engine, such as the steam in a steam engine, can be described with two parameters, or, equivalently, as a point in a two-dimensional diagram, and that the cycle an engine goes through can be described by a path in that two-dimensional space.

-In the Carnot cycle you first supply heat a to gas (the "working fluid") while maintaining a perfectly constant temperature by expanding the container it's in.
-You're heating the gas in the engine, in the sense of supplying heat, but not in the sense of raising its temperature.
+In the Carnot cycle you first supply heat a to gas (the "working fluid", for example steam in a steam engine) while maintaining a perfectly constant temperature by expanding the container it's in.
+You're heating that gas, in the sense of supplying heat, but not in the sense of raising its temperature.
 Again, heat and temperature are two different things.

 To continue the Carnot cycle, let the container keep expanding, but now in such a way that it neither gains nor loses heat (in technical terms, adiabatically).
 In these first two steps, you're getting work out of the engine (for example, by connecting a rod to the moving part of a piston and attaching the other part of that rod to a wheel).
 The gas is losing energy since it's doing work on the piston, and it's also expanding, so the temperature and pressure are both dropping, but no heat is leaving the container in the adiabatic step.